Skip to main content

 πŸ“Š Quick Reference Table - Common Methods

-getProducts()Get all products (filtered, sorted, paginated)Product catalog page
+getProducts()Get all products with filtering/sortingMain catalog page

-getProductByUrl()Get product by URLProduct detail page
+getProductById()Get single product by IDProduct detail page

-getRelatedProducts()Get related/similar products"You may also like" section
+getRelatedProductsById()Get related/similar products"You may also like" section

 ❓ Common Questions (FAQ)